 Reusability also makes sure that if a change has to be made, it can be done in a centralized way.

-For example, if the gmail.com home page changes (the first component in every script) – we don’t have to modify each script (3 times in our case).
-We can simply change it once (in the reusable component) and all the others scripts that use it will automatically use the centrally changed code.
+For Example, if the gmail.com home page changes (the first component in every script) – we don’t have to modify each script (3 times in our case).
+We can simply change it once (in the reusable component) and all the other scripts that use it will automatically use the centrally changed code.
 This reduces rework and makes sure that changes are consistent overall.

 To summarize – the resources Code and Objects can be optimized by maximum reusability.
 When components are to be made reusable: